docdude/Qrew/README.md

 ## Support

-For support, feature requests, or bug reports, please contact the development team.
+For support, feature requests, or bug reports, please contact the development team, or for quick help see the sites [wiki](https://github.com/docdude/Qrew/wiki)
 ---
 © 2025 Juan Francisco Loya.
 Licensed under GPL-3.0-or-later.